radumarias/action-check-version-changed-rust/README.md

-# Checks if the version has changed since last release for a Rust project
+# Checks if the version has changed since the last release for a Rust project

 <!--
 # Inputs